Lukas238/wordpress-gulp-boilerplate/readme.md

 ---

 ## Requirements

-- [Xampp]: to run Apache, PHP, and MySQL database, and run Wordpress too.
+- [XAMPP]: to run Apache, PHP, and MySQL database, and run Wordpress too.
 - [Node.js]: to run Gulp.
 - [Gulp] for [Node.js]: to run the Gulp Tasks.
 - [Bower] for [Node.js]: to install dependencies.